HELVE/VERMINSOULS/README.md

 As you progress through memory sequences - your past becomes a fog within you.
 All the light you see if from the past.

 Ever changing narrative like in original Timeshift?
 Modular approach to narrative.
+Tie-ins and tie-outs.

 ![GALLERY QUAD](/assets/template_visuals/temp-dual-gallery.png)